shidalgo12/Plotly-Challenge/.ipynb_checkpoints/README-checkpoint.md

 ### Bubble Chart

-Chart values variables used to establish X & Y values (x: otu_ids, y: sample_values).
+Chart value variables used to establish X & Y values (x: otu_ids, y: sample_values).
 Sample value totals reflected in size and otu_ids marked by color.
 Otu_labels added as hover text.
 All Bar Chart data again rendered into a correlated div tag in the .html file to be displayed in the localhost.

 ![](Images/PlotlyBubbleChart.png)